Khara biscuit/savoury crackers step-by-step recipe with photos.

-These popular, tempting biscuits tastes best with a cup of masala chai.
+These popular, tempting biscuits taste best with a cup of masala chai.
 Do try them and I am sure you won’t be able to stop at one!

 Do not overwork the dough - this will make the biscuits hard.
 Just knead it gently until it comes together to form a smooth dough.

 Make sure the dough is slightly stiff and smooth.
-Soft dough will make the biscuits soggy.
+A soft dough will make the biscuits soggy.

 Once the biscuits are almost baked, reduce the oven temperature and bake for a few more minutes.
 This helps in making them crispy without burning them.